mootoday/www-mootoday-com/src/content/blog/sapper-google-cloud-run-continuous-deployment-a-boilerplate-template/index.md

 Once all files are committed and pushed to the `master` branch, Cloud Build takes the latest code, builds a Docker image, pushes it to the Artifact Registry and instructs Cloud Run to deploy a new revision with the latest image.

 There is a lot more to this architecture, such as traffic splitting, rollbacks, etc we may look at in a later post.

-### I'm writing a book, Cloud Native Web Development

-If you want to learn how to develop modern, cloud-native web applications end-to-end, please sign up for updates at [https://gumroad.com/mikenikles](https://gumroad.com/mikenikles) or follow me on X [@mootoday](https://x.com/mootoday).
-I am currently writing a book with detailed instructions.

 👋